vincentarelbundock/modelsummary/README.md

 `modelsummary` creates tables and plots to summarize statistical models and data in `R`.

-The tables produced by `modelsummary` are beautiful and highly customizable.
+The tables and plots produced by `modelsummary` are beautiful and highly customizable.
 They can be echoed to the `R` console or displayed in the `RStudio` Viewer.
 They can be saved to a wide variety of formats, including HTML, PDF, Text/Markdown, LaTeX, MS Word, RTF, JPG, and PNG.
-Tables can easily be embedded in dynamic documents with `Rmarkdown`, `knitr`, or `Sweave`. `modelsummary` supports dozens of model types out-of-the-box.
+Tables can easily be embedded in dynamic documents with `Rmarkdown`, `knitr`, or `Sweave`. `modelsummary` supports *hundreds* of model types out-of-the-box.
+The look of your tables is infinitely customizable using external package such as `kableExtra`, `gt`, `flextable`, or `huxtable`.

-Extensive documentation and examples can be found on the `modelsummary` website: https://vincentarelbundock.github.io/modelsummary

-`modelsummary` includes three families of functions:
+`modelsummary` includes two families of functions:

-1. `modelsummary`: Display results from several statistical models side-by-side.
-2. `modelplot`: Plot model coefficients and confidence intervals.
+1. `modelsummary`
+  - `modelsummary`: Regression tables with side-by-side models.
+  - `modelsummary_wide`: Regression tables for categorical response models or grouped coefficients.
+  - `modelplot`: Coefficient plots
+2. `datasummary`
-3. `datasummary`: A flexible tool to create crosstabs and data summaries.
+  - `datasummary`: An incredibly powerful tool to create (multi-level) crosstabs and data summaries.
   - `datasummary_balance`: Balance tables with subgroup statistics and difference in means (aka "Table 1").
   - `datasummary_correlation`: Correlation tables.
-    - `datasummary_skim`: Quick overview of a dataset.
+  - `datasummary_skim`: Quick overview ("skim") of a dataset.
   - `datasummary_df`: Turn dataframes into nice tables with titles, notes, etc.

-Click on the links at the top of this page to see how these functions are used: https://vincentarelbundock.github.io/modelsummary
+The `modelsummary` website hosts a *ton* of examples.
+Make sure you click on the links at the top of this page: https://vincentarelbundock.github.io/modelsummary

-These tables and plots were created using `modelsummary`, without any manual editing at all:
+The following tables and plots were created using `modelsummary`, without any manual editing at all:

 | | |
 |:-------------------------:|:-------------------------:|